-The first two words you need to learn when starting a business are net profit.
-Doing business is not about how many widgets you can sell; it is about how much net profit you can make on the sale of each widget.
+The first two words you need to learn when starting a business are ‘net profit’.
+Doing business is not about how many widgets you can sell; it is about how much net profit you can make from the sale of each widget.
 If you are not making any profits, you do not have a business – you have a hobby.

 How it works

-Gross profit is the difference between the amount it costs you to make or buy your products and the amount you are able to sell them to customers for.
-Net profit is gross profit minus overheads, tax and interest payments, in other words the profit after all the costs of running the business have been subtracted.
-Gross profit shows you how much markup you are able to put on your products, but net profit is what you are really interested in.
-Your business can have a fantastic gross profit but if the running costs are sky high then you could end up with no net profit at all.
+Gross profit is the difference between the amount it costs you to make or buy your products and the amount you can sell them to customers for.
+Net profit is gross profit minus overheads, tax and interest payments, in other words, the profit after all the costs of running the business have been subtracted.
+Gross profit shows you how much markup you can put on your products, but net profit is what you are really interested in.
+Your business can have a fantastic gross profit, but if the running costs are sky high, then you could end up with no net profit at all.

 So how do you ensure that your business is going to be making enough net profit to be viable?